 Backward-curved horny papillae cover the upper surface of the tongue; these are useful both in holding onto meat and removing parasites during grooming.
 The roar of a lion can be heard up to five miles away and can be most intimidating up close.
 Territorial roaring is usually heard an hour after sunset.
 When separated they roar to let each other know where they are; females often call their cubs by roaring.
 The mature male's mane not only makes him appear larger but protects his throat from his mortal enemies-other marauding lions and the hyenas after his cubs or kill.

 A lion is a digitigrade, or toe walker; that is his heel doesn't touch the ground.
 His loud roar is made possible by the cartilage in his throat having ossified into bone (referred to as the Hyoid structure).
 This is true of all the big cat or "roaring" species.
 The smaller cats with the softer throat structure can only meow.
+Lion coalitions (all male social groups) are often seen in the wild, but rarely in zoos.
+Oakland Zoo currently has no plans for females or a breeding program.
+Instead we are excited to share more about the coalition behavior of lions.

-Found in the African Savanna.
+The lions can be found in the African Savanna.

 STATUS IN WILD: